cksystemsteaching/selfie/README.md

 Before executing the instruction, the value in `gp` is `0x11008`, just as we left it there after initializing `gp`, and the value in `a0` is `0x12000`.
 Moreover, the value in memory at address `gp - 8`, that is, at `0x11000` is `0`, as indicated by `mem[0x11000]==0`.
 After executing the instruction, the value in memory at `0x11000` is `0x12000`, as indicated by `mem[0x11000]==a0==73728(0x12000)`.

 Why do we have the machine do this?
 Intuitively, all we do here is prepare the machine so that there is a way to find information in memory later when running a program.
 In short, we need a *memory layout*.
 Where do we store the values of global variables, local variables, actual parameters, and possibly lots of other things?
 Here, the `gp` register takes on an important role which is why it is initialized to a value that is never changed after that.
-Take a look at the following illustration of the memory layout used in selfie and at least in principle in many other systems.
+Take a look at the following illustration of the memory layout used in selfie and many other systems, at least in principle.

 ...